VoronManiac/Maniac-Chamber-Lighting/README.md

 This project uses 24V high efficiency white COB LED strip lighting to provide interior lighting on a Voron 2.4 350/300/250.

 One of the goals of this project is to simplify installation of lighting with snap in mounting brackets and pre-assembled wiring and junction boxes, and eliminate the use of screws.
-The commonly available adhesive backed 24V COB strips are cut to size in increments of 50mm and attached to each printed LEDBar.
+The commonly available adhesive backed 24V COB strips are cut to size and attached to each printed LEDBar.
+Length of strips will be a multiple of 50mm.

 Aluminized Mylar tape attached to the LEDBar forms a corner reflector to improve light output.
 A combination of light baffles/diffusers on the side strips along with installation angle of the front and rear LEDBars prevents glare as the COB elements themselves are not directly visible when viewed from the front of the Voron.
 The lights are connected to a PWM MCU output that can be connected to a Klipper input button or Mainsail dimmer slider.

 The LEDBars are designed to just fit along the top frame rails and include a 2mm JST connectors for easy installation and removal while servicing the printer.
 Printed brackets "permanently" snap into the 2020 and the LEDBars in tern snap into these brackets making for quick removal of the LEDBars as needed.

-Printed zero clearance snap in 2020 slot covers make for clean installation and wire management.
+Printed zero clearance slot covers snap into the vertical 2020 extrusions and make for clean installation and wire management.

-A printed TPU Z belt cover is included that of course snaps into the 2020, making the wire run from the vertical 2020 section to the electronics bay non-exposed.
+A printed TPU Z belt cover snaps into the 2020, making the wire run from the vertical 2020 section to the electronics bay non-exposed.
 A complete set of TPU parts to seal and support the base panel will be published later.

 The design was prototyped on a Voron 350, but STL and STEP files are included for 300 and 250 printers.
 The LEDBars must be printed at a 45 degree angle to fit on the build plate.
 Double check that you can fit the LEDBar on your build plate before committing to the project and ordering parts.
+Set the infill angle to 0 degrees for the LEDBars.

 ![](https://github.com/VoronManiac/Maniac-Chamber-Lighting/blob/main/Image/PXL_20230319_191023708.jpg?raw=true)